RyanteckLTD/traffichat/python/worksheets/1-BasicGPIO.md

 To close your program press Ctrl & C into the terminal window.
 This will close the program and reset the GPIO pins so the green should go off.

 And that is it for worksheet 1!

+###Challenge!
+Make a modification to your code to have the program then sleep for 1 second, turn the LED off and then sleep for another second.

+To make python sleep / wait for 1 second you can use the sleep function which is: ```sleep(seconds)``` replacing seconds with the number of seconds you wish to sleep for.